janewarren/decodingfatphobia/README.md

 ## Overview

-This repository contains code and data for our research paper on [brief description of research topic].
-The project focuses on image generation and analysis, utilizing multiple raters' assessments.
+This repository contains code and consolidated data for our research paper on Decoding Fatphobia: Examining Anti-Fat and Pro-Thin Bias in AI-Generated Images.

 ## Files Description